Rosemary Mushroom Soup

 - Turn the heat to high, add another 1-1/2 tablespoons of the olive oil and half of the roughly chopped mushrooms.
 Cook until they shrink down a bit, about 5 minutes.
-Then add the remaining roughly chopped mushrooms and cook until any liquid that comes out of the mushrooms has completely evaporated, 10 to 15 minutes.
+Then add the remaining roughly chopped mushrooms and cook until any liquid that comes out of the mushrooms has completely evaporated and the mushrooms are golden brown, about 15 minutes.

 - Turn the heat to low, add the sherry and stir.
 Turn the heat back to high and cook until all but about 2 tablespoons or so has evaporated.
 This should only take a couple of minutes.

 - Turn the heat down to medium and stir in the potatoes.
 Cook for a couple of minutes and then pour in the stock.

 - Bring to a boil, then reduce the heat to low, cover and simmer until the potatoes are tender, about 15 minutes.

 - While the soup is simmering, heat a medium-sized sauté pan with the remaining tablespoon of olive oil.
 Turn the heat to high and add the thinly sliced mushrooms.
 Sauté until they are nicely browned on both sides, about 10 minutes.
 Season to taste with salt and pepper.
 Set aside.

 - Use an immersion or standing blender to puree the soup until it's as smooth as possible.
 (It will not get 100% smooth.)

 - Then add in the sautéed mushrooms and season to taste with salt and pepper.

 If you use a standing blender for hot liquids, you have to hold down the lid very, very firmly!
 If you don't do this, the hot liquid, the vibration, and the steam will force the lid off -- be careful!